-Many Internet users with disabilities find website difficult or even impossible to use simply because of the way they are designed.
-This website has been designed to be as accessible as possible and to be compatible with the types of adaptive technology used by people with disabilities, including screen readers.
+Many Internet users with disability find website difficult or even impossible to use simply because of the way they are designed.
+This website has been designed to be as accessible as possible and to be compatible with the types of adaptive technology used by people with disability, including screen readers.
 As such, visitors can control the size of the text and can use ‘access keys’ on the keyboard rather than the mouse to navigate through pages.

 The stylesheet uses relative font sizes and is written to display pages correctly in most commonly used browsers.
 In early versions of browsers and browsing devices that do not support stylesheets at all, the flow of the content has been tested to ensure it entirely retains its sense.